-The Board supervises the Science and Mathematics course (397) in which programs are offered by the Schools of the Faculty of Biological Sciences, the Schools of the Faculty of Science as well as the following Schools from other Faculties: Anatomy, Electrical Engineering (Computer Science), Geography, Geology, History and Philosophy of Science, and Physiology.
-Additional programs are available in Marine Sciences and others leading to the Graduate Diploma courses in Physiotherapy and Occupational Therapy at the Cumberland College of Health Sciences.
+The Board supervises the Science and Mathematics course (397) in which programs are offered by the Schools of the Faculty of Biological Sciences, the Schools of the Faculty of Science as well as the following Schools from other Faculties: Applied Geology, Chemical Engineering, Chemical Technology, Geography, Metallurgy (Applied Science); History and Philosophy of Science, Philosophy, Sociology, Political Science (Arts); Economics (Commerce); Electrical Engineering, Mechanical and Industrial Engineering (Engineering); Anatomy, Community Medicine, Physiology and Pharmacology, Surgery (Medicine); Education (Professional Studies); and the Department of General Studies (Board of Studies) in General Education).
+Additional programs are available in Marine Sciences.